-Round Rock City Council approved an agreement at its July 26 meeting for the City Centre project, which will be developed on five acres of land located at the northeast corner of McNeil and I-35, near Napa Auto Parts.
+Round Rock City Council approved an agreement at its July 26 meeting for the City Centre project, which will be developed on five acres of land located at the northeast corner of McNeil and I-35.
 Under the agreement, the City will provide a $2.2 million loan to Crow Group, who will be required to invest at least $24 million in the proposed site.
 The agreement includes provisions for the loan to be forgiven if the Crow Group complies with its obligations in the agreement.

 The project aligns with goals outlined in the City and Round Rock Chamber’s economic strategic plan to expand and develop a more diverse portfolio of existing space for business.